mintary/comp-250-prep/Session1.md

 You must write a solution in $O(log(m * n))$ time complexity.

-**Note:** This is similar to Exercise 5 in the exercise list, but in Exercise 5, the rightmost value in each row is not necessarily larger than the leftmost value in the next row.
+**Note:** This is similar to Exercise 5 in the exercise list, but in Exercise 5, the rightmost value in each row is not necessarily smaller than the leftmost value in the next row.

 ![Example 1](image-2.png)